Consent Matters is a compulsory online training about appropriate behaviour and positive intervention.

 Please note that the training cannot be accessed via the Blackboard mobile app.
 If you would like to view the module with your mobile device, please log in to UTSOnline via your mobile browser instead.

-We encourage anyone who is feeling uncomfortable to speak with a community or UTS support service listed on the .
+We encourage anyone who is feeling uncomfortable to speak with a community or UTS support service listed on the Sexual Assault, Indecent Assault and Sexual Harassment information page.

-You can also attend at the library to help you complete Consent Matters.
+You can also attend a drop-in session at the library to help you complete Consent Matters.

-We also recognise that training may cause distress to students who have experienced trauma.
+We recognise that training may cause distress to students who have experienced trauma.

-If it’s not in your best interests to undertake the module, fill out the email@example.com from your student email account.
-Verification can be supplied by any of the following: and email it to
+If it’s not in your best interests to undertake the module, fill out the Request to opt out of Consent Matters form and email it to firstname.lastname@example.org from your student email account.
+Verification can be supplied by any of the following:

 - a registered medical practitioner with a Medicare provider number